Joelius300/HeatingDataMonitor/Readme.md

 # Goal
 The app isn't finished yet.
 The end-goal is to have the following features:

+TODO: Get some checkmarks going here and add more sophisticated goals

 - Real time view (dashboard) of the current state of the heating unit
 - History view with graph to inspect the activity within a certain timespan